Best Of16 min read

 • Automatic HTTPS redirection

-• NoSpy servers (Romanian data center, extra privacy)
+• NoSpy servers (Romanian data center for extra privacy)

 • WireGuard and OpenVPN support